UniMath/agda-unimath/src/set-theory/increasing-binary-sequences.lagda.md

   neq-succ-zero-ℕ∞↗ p = neq-false-true-bool (Eq-eq-ℕ∞↗ p 0)
 ```

-### The constructor is a section of the destructor function
+### The constructor is a section of the deconstructor function

 ```agda
 is-section-cons-ℕ∞↗ : is-section decons-ℕ∞↗ cons-ℕ∞↗